setmy-info/setmy-info.github.io/src/site/markdown/it/process/decisions/minLevelDeveloperProfile.md

 4. Sets goals for himself.
 5. Have something to show.
 6. Even when is taken a part in Vali-IT.
 That is optional.
+7. Shows a 'polyglotic' interest in different languages and technologies.

 * Shows a person's interest.
 * Shows a person's skills, knowledge and mental model of how to handle algorithms ("algorithmic" thinking).